Building a Pickleball Court: What You Need to Know

 Building a pickleball court is a fantastic way to bring the game closer to home, enhance local facilities, or support growing demand in clubs and communities.
 Whether it’s a private court in your garden or a multi-court setup at a leisure centre, understanding the essentials of court construction will ensure a professional and enjoyable playing experience.

-A standard pickleball court measures 20 feet wide by 44 feet long for both singles and doubles play.
-The total area including overrun space should ideally be 30 feet by 60 feet.
+A standard pickleball court measures 20 feet wide by 44 feet long (approximately 6.1 metres by 13.4 metres).
+This size is used for both singles and doubles play.

 Key Components